-The following Figure 2.1 shows the site plan of the three buildings including its proximity to Innes Road, which is located approximately 10.5m from the closest façade of Block C. Figure 2.2 shows the proposed site with distances to Innes Road and Frank Bender St., which is approximately 70m from the nearest façade to the east.
-Innes Road and Frank Bender are defined as an arterial road and collector, respectively, as per City of Ottawa Schedule E.
+The following Figure 2.1 shows the site plan along with of the three buildings including its proximity to Innes Road, which is located approximately 10.5m from the closest façade of Block C.

 Figure 2.1 - Site plan of 3817-3843 Innes Road.